 Touch cold tombstones on Lychakiv Cemetery and understand this city torn between countries – Poland for over 400 years, Austria and Austro-Hungarian Empire.
 The city which saw the fight of Polish Lviv Eaglets against Ukrainians and Bolsheviks.
 Germanized and Sovietized.
 A part of independent Ukraine for 26 years only.

 Lviv has to be tasted.
 You will find a countless amount of restaurants and bars here with a surprising and interesting theme.
 I miss it a lot in my home town.
+There are so many great places to eat in Lviv that you’d need the whole month to try them all.

 So a juicy steak melts in your mouth in Meat and Justice, where a hangman welcomes you at the door, you’re surrounded by instruments of torture and after your meal, a waiter comes to you with an axe.
 You think that your time has come but no – he just hits your receipt.
 I guess it’s a threat what will happen to your head if you don’t pay…